Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 TODO
 ----

+- [x] Remove distinction between advanced and basic form: they are just a list of elements.
+- [ ] Simplify the form with https://docs.laminas.dev/laminas-form/v3/form-creation/creation-via-factory/
+  and js, storing the whole form one time.
+See UserProfile too.
 - [ ] Normalize the url query with a true standard (or the Omeka S one, or at the choice of the admin, or the developer of the forms and queriers).
+- [x] Genericize the name of the fields of be able for internal querier to use or convert the fields names.
 - [ ] Make the search arguments groupable to allow smart facets: always display all facets from the original queries, with "or" between facets of the same group, and "and" between groups.
 Require that the core api allows groups.